Check Your Eligibility

-Landscaping is one of the most cash-flow-stressed businesses in the trades.
-Labor and materials hit your account the week the work is done — crew wages, mulch and seed, equipment fuel — but residential clients run slow, commercial property managers pay Net 30 to Net 60, and HOAs can stretch to Net 90.
+Landscaping companies need working capital for three recurring reasons: pre-buying spring supplies and mobilizing crews before the season's revenue arrives, carrying year-round fixed costs (insurance, equipment storage, off-season payroll) through the November–March slow period, and bridging Net 30–90 commercial and HOA receivables.
+Labor and materials — crew wages, mulch and seed, equipment fuel — hit your account the week the work is done, while residential clients run slow and property managers pay Net 30 to Net 60.
 A profitable April looks great on the income statement while the operating account runs short on Thursday payroll.

 The seasonal structure compounds the problem.
 A landscaping company typically generates 70–80% of annual revenue between April and October.
 During the off-season — November through March — fixed costs keep running: insurance premiums, equipment storage, vehicle payments, and keeping your best crew on payroll so they don't take other jobs before spring starts.
 Cash that summer produced gets consumed by a winter that generates almost nothing.